guillermosnipeml/html-style-guide/README.md

 ## Doctype

-- We use HTML5 across all our pages EXCEPT for emails(1).
-Always use HTML5 doctype:
+- We use HTML5 across all our pages EXCEPT for emails(1), so when coding html that for our sites always use HTML5 doctype:

 ```html
 <!-- DON'T -->